 - Phase II involved a workshop to validate the hazard profile, assess knowledge gaps, and design mixed method data collection using surveys and interview methodology.
 Some of these approaches are based on the 1987 NZ Nuclear Impacts Study.

-- Phase III is where we’ll reach out and survey knowledge holders across industry, the public sector and academia, including interviews.
-The aim is to collect data that paints a rich picture of the likely impacts of nuclear disaster on NZ society and industry, along with crowdsourced adaptive responses, mitigation strategies, and possible plans.
+- Phase III is where we reached out with a survey and interviews of knowledge holders across industry, the public sector and academia, including interviews.
+We collected data that paints a rich picture of the likely impacts of nuclear disaster on NZ society and industry, along with crowdsourced adaptive responses, mitigation strategies, and possible plans.
+We’ve reported the survey findings here, and blogged here.

 Project Goals